yujunz/gitlab.com-runbooks/howto/ban-netblocks-on-haproxy.md

 ### Add an IP address to the blackhole

-Just like Santa Clause, you want to check your list nice before you sort the naughties into the blackhole.
+Just like Santa Clause, you want to check your list twice before you sort the naughties into the blackhole.

 ```
 thor$ knife ssh -p 2222 -a ipaddress -C 2 'role:gitlab-cluster-lb' 'sudo ip route add blackhole 192.168.1.0/24'